cleano01/boilerplate-node-javascript/README.md

   > npm run start

 - In the project directory, execute the command below to run the tests:

   > npm test

+- In the project directory, execute the command below to run view coverage of test:
+  > npm test:coverage

 ## Docker